Quantum Immortality and Non-Classical Logic: Abstract

 \section{Abstract}

 The \emph{Everett Box} is a device in which an observer and a lethal quantum apparatus are isolated from the rest of the universe.
 On a regular basis, successive \emph{trials} occur, in each of which an automatic measurement of a quantum superposition inside the apparatus either causes instant death or does nothing to the observer.
 From the observer's perspective, the chances of surviving $m$ trials monotonically decreases with increasing $m$.
-As a result, if the observer is still alive for sufficiently large $m$ she must reject any interpretation of quantum mechanics which is not the many-worlds interpretation (MWI), since surviving $m$ trials becomes vanishingly unlikely in a single world, whereas a version of the observer will necessarily survive in the branching MWI universe.
+As a result, if the observer is still alive for sufficiently large $m$ she rejects any interpretation of quantum mechanics which is not the many-worlds interpretation (MWI), since surviving $m$ trials becomes vanishingly unlikely in a single world, whereas a version of the her will necessarily survive in the branching MWI universe.
+That is, the MWI is testable, at least privately.
 Here we ask whether this conclusion still holds if rather than a classical understanding of limits built on classical logic we instead require our physics to satisfy a computability requirement by investigating the Everett Box in a model of a computational universe using a variety of constructive logic, Recursive Constructive Mathematics.
-We show that although the standard Everett argument rejecting non-MWI interpretations is no longer valid, we nevertheless can argue that Everett's conclusion still holds within a computable universe.
-Thus we claim that since Everett's argument holds not only in classical logic (with embedded notions of continuity and infinity) but also in a computable logic, any counter-argument claiming to refute it must be strengthened.
+We show that although the standard argument sketched above is no longer valid, we nevertheless can argue that the MWI remains privately testable in a computable universe.